danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

   iii.
 Send data to a local gateway, which itself is connected to the vehicle's
        power source and handles GPS localization.

-## 1.3.
+## 1.4.
 Edge systems for building management and automation

-To

-This requires a node to be able to be retrofitted to an already existing building, which may involve wireless communication but will likely involve a provided power source to the node, for example in the case of powered thermostats or heating meters.
-It will involve sensing of environmental conditions such as temperature, air quality and composition, and be able to feed back data at a rate that allows control of those conditions.

-## 1.9 Rapid prototyping, research and experimentation

-This involves RIOT acting as a platform to quickly develop demonstrators, experimental setups, and research environments.
-This requires developers with basic programming knowledge to be able to define their application logic.

-## 1.8 Cross-hardware system integration

-This involves integrated, distributed sensor and actuator systems running RIOT on different hardware platforms.
-This requires software to be agnostic to the underlying hardware and support common protocols.
+To improve the comfort of occupants, reduce energy consumption, and reduce operating costs, sensors that monitor the environmental conditions in a building can be deployed.
+These sensors then influence the control of the HVAC (heating, ventilation, and air conditioning) systems.
+This requires a node to:

+  i.
+Connect to the building's power infrastructure ii.
+Connect to the building's control computers via common wired or wireless
+       LAN protocols
+  iii.
+Use the required sensors (temperature, humidity, pressure etc) iv.
+Deliver data at a rate and time accuracy that allows stable feedback
+       control of the parameters being measured.

-## 1.2 Easy-fit smart home devices
+## 1.5.
+Easy-fit smart home devices

+For smart home applications, devices which can be fit to the home without a power supply can be deployed.
+This requires a node to:

+  i.
+Last for a number of weeks without recharge, while continuously
+       collecting data
-For smart home applications, it may be desirable to fit a device to the home without a power supply being required.
-This requires a node to last for a number of weeks without recharge, while continuously collecting data; to use the required sensors (temperature, light, humidity, smoke, etc); and to connect to a home gateway using a widely supported wireless LAN protocol.
+  ii.
+Use the required sensors (temperature, light, humidity, smoke, etc) iii.
+Connect to a home gateway using a widely supported wireless LAN protocol.

-## 1.3 Communication daughterboards for low-power protocols
+## 1.6.
+Communication daughterboards for low-power protocols

-To provide immediate support for popular emerging low-power communications protocols, plug-and-play daughterboards can be produced, which run RIOT and the relevant communications stack.
-They require RIOT to support these protocols; to support commonly used low-power microcontrollers and transceivers; and to be able to operate in slave mode for board protocols which use a master-slave model.
+To provide immediate support for popular emerging low-power communication protocols, plug-and-play daughterboards can be produced, which run RIOT and the relevant communications stack.
+This requires the daughterboard to:

-## 1.5 Wearables

-This requires a node to be extremely light and low power, and to send data to a public gateway over a very low bandwidth connection, for example LoRaWAN, or to the user's smartphone, for example over Bluetooth.
-The device would require charging perhaps every week.
+  i.
+Support popular emerging low-power communication protocols ii.
+Support commonly used low-power microcontrollers and transceivers iii.
+Operate in slave mode for board protocols which use a master-slave model.

 # 2 List of design goals